Costco: Employee rights

 While some former Price Club locations in California and the northeastern United States are staffed by Teamsters, the majority of Costco locations are not unionized, although there was a drive in 2012 to unionize some locations in Canada.
 The Teamsters report that over 15,000 Costco employees are union members.
-The non-union locations have revisions to their Costco Employee Agreement every three years concurrent with union contract ratifications in locations with collective bargaining agreements.
-The Employee Agreement sets forth such things as benefits, wages, disciplinary procedures, paid holidays, bonuses, and seniority.
-The Employee Agreement is subject to change by Costco at any time and offers no absolute protection to the workers.
+The non-union locations have revisions to its Costco Employee Agreement every three years concurrent with union contract ratifications in locations with collective bargaining agreements.
+The Employee Agreement sets forth benefits, wages, disciplinary procedures, paid holidays, bonuses, and seniority.
+The Employee Agreement is subject to change by Costco at any time and provides no absolute protection for workers.
 As of June 2022, non-supervisory hourly wages ranged from $17.50 to $28.45 in the US, $16.00 to $28.70 in Canada, and £9.75 to £13.90 in the United Kingdom.
 In the US as of 2005, eighty-five percent of Costco's workers had health insurance, compared with less than fifty percent at Walmart and Target.
 Health benefits include coverage through Aetna, remote primary care through Teladoc, second opinions and clinical navigation by Grand Rounds, varieties of health insurance agencies with Custom Benefit Consultants Inc. (CBC), and wellness coaching by Omada.

-In February 2021, Costco announced that it would be raising the starting rate for its hourly store workers in the United States to $16 an hour.
-Costco has been actively raising its minimum wage, starting with $14 in 2018 to $15 in 2019.
+In February 2021, Costco announced it would raise the starting rate for its hourly store workers in the United States to $16 an hour.
+Costco has been actively raising its minimum wage, starting at $14 in 2018 and increasing to $15 in 2019.
 They further add that 20% of their hourly employees will be subject to the minimum wage change.

 A location in Norfolk, Virginia, unionized with the Teamsters in 2023.
 The vote in Norfolk was the first successful Costco union drive in over twenty years.
-In January 2025, the Teamsters union representing over 18,000 Costco employees voted to strike, demanding "fair wages and benefits."
+In January 2025, the Teamsters union representing over 18,000 Costco employees voted to strike, demanding "fair wages and benefits".